2020 European Women's Handball Championship: Bidding process

+The joint bid of Denmark and Norway was recommended as the preferred bid.

+Shortly after, Denmark and Norway decided to merge their bids.
+They were announced as the hosts in Dublin on 20 September 2014.

 Venues

 On 9 September 2020, the Norwegian Handball Federation announced, that all games scheduled to take place in Norway, would be played in Trondheim, while on 6 November, the Danish Handball Federation announced, that all games scheduled to take place in Denmark, would be played in Jyske Bank Boxen, Herning.
 On 16 November, Norway withdrew altogether for health reasons.
 Danish Sydbank Arena then announced a wish to co-host the tournament together with Herning and this was approved of by the Danish government on 23 November 2020.

 Qualification

 Due to the COVID-19 pandemic, the qualification was cancelled and the 2018 final ranking decided the participants.

 Qualified teams

 Draw

 The draw was held on 18 June 2020 in Vienna, Austria.

 Seedings

 The pots were announced on 7 May 2020.

 Squads

 Each squad consisted of 16 players, with a maximum of six players who could be replaced during the tournament.
 However, in regard to the COVID-19 pandemic and the potential risk of several players from the same team testing positive, there was no limit to the number of replacements for players testing positive.